dchabrzyk/SHOP4CF_MATTRESS/README.md

 Values required for replacement are wrapped in ``<>`` braces.

 ## Deployment to Kubernetes
 To run application stack you will need **kubernetes cluster**.
+If you do not have production grade cluster you can use one of popular one-click micro kubernetes clusters like minicube, k3s or microk8s.
+Application stack requires also predefined namespace in kubernetes cluster with configured access to **docker.ramp.eu** repository.

+To deploy application stack to kubernetes execute the ``k8s/run-stack.ps1`` or ``k8s/run-stack.sh`` scripts (take a look inside the script to know what it does).
 Script requires the namespace name.
 For example: ``run-stack.sh my-namespace``.

-To deploy application stack to kubernetes execute the ``k8s/run-stack.ps1`` or ``k8s/run-stack.sh`` scripts.
-Take a look inside to know what it does.